Claudia915/claudia915.github.io/README.md

 ## Reflecting on the projects I participated in

+Here is a link to my [statement where I reflect on my experience in this class](reflection.md)

 ## First Time Attending a Workshop at Penn!

 A large component of this course included the requirement of attending a workshop at Penn.
 The purpose of this was to engage with digital humanities through an on-hands experience and learn about these opportunities on campus.